Introduction

 Ensuring Stability and Functionality

-- Wall Fastenings: Take another look at how each cabinet is anchored to the wall, especially if you used alternative methods like wall anchors.
+- Wall Fastenings: Check how each cabinet is attached to the wall, especially if you used different methods like wall anchors.

-- Levelness Recheck: Use a level again to confirm that nothing shifted during installation, which could affect how drawers or doors open and close.
+- Levelness Recheck: Use a level again to confirm that nothing has moved during installation.
+This is important for how drawers and doors work.

 Additional Considerations for a Polished Look